Halliburton-Landmark/gdp/doc/gdp-proto-v4-proposal.md

   source and destination addresses, since this is specific to the routing/forwarding layer (i.e, forwarding of a partial PDU is not permitted).

+* Do we need a trailer at all?
+I think so, but Nitesh may be able to give more information.